fhalab/SSMuLA/README.md

 python -m tests.hamming_distance
 ```
 to deploy `run_hd_avg_fit` and `run_hd_avg_metric` from `SSMuLA.calc_hd`
+with more detailed options specified within the test file

 #### ESM-IF
 * Run
 ```
 python -m tests.test_esmif
 ```
+with more detailed options specified within the test file
 * Genenerate the input fasta files with `get_all_mutfasta` from `SSMuLA.zs_data` to be used in ESM-IF
 * Set up the environment for [ESM-IF](https://github.com/facebookresearch/esm?tab=readme-ov-file#invf) to
 ```